Everything starts with a TV series

 Nevertheless, Provence does well in the game.
 In terms of the destination of honeymoon or wedding photos, its setting is ideal.
 Supported by their family, Chinese couples must perform expensive marriages to spread the prosperity of their two families to society and win the face, the album of wedding photos is an achievement in itself.
 It is common to invest crazy sums in his marriage.
 The cost of marriage establishes almost her rank in society.

 What to do in Provence?

 For the irreducible townspeople, the Old Town of Nice with its Flower Market and Promenade des Anglais.
 Admire the villas of Cassis or stroll on the port of the city, the Sainte-Victoire of Aix-en-Provence, when it is not the season to discover the so-famous festival of Avignon.

 For nature lovers, the Gorges du Verdon or the National Park of Calanques are essential.
 Scuba diving, surfing, rafting, the opportunities for water sports are not lacking: an excellent destination for Chinese athletes who often go abroad to learn a new discipline, infrastructure – especially in sports extremes – sorely lacking in China.
 Rather land than the sea?

 Need to get high?
-The village of Saint-Paul de Vence or the eagle-nest castle of Les Baux-de-Provence are worth a visit.
+The village of Saint-Paul de Vence or the eagle-nest castle of Les Baux-de-Provence is worth a visit.
 History dreams with a big H?
-Provence has a cultural heritage of extraordinary richness, its archaeological sites Vaison-la-Romaine attests.
+Provence have a cultural heritage of extraordinary richness, its archaeological sites Vaison-la-Romaine attests.

 Gentlemen Marketing Agency is an agency specialized on digital marketing.
 We keep you on the last trend of the Chinese tourists, with our long expertise on the Chinese market.